godotengine/godot-docs/classes/class_gltfnode.rst

 - |void| **set_children**\ (\ value\: :ref:`PackedInt32Array<class_PackedInt32Array>`\ )
 - :ref:`PackedInt32Array<class_PackedInt32Array>` **get_children**\ (\ )

-The indices of the children nodes in the :ref:`GLTFState<class_GLTFState>`.
+The indices of the child nodes in the :ref:`GLTFState<class_GLTFState>`.
 If this GLTF node has no children, this will be an empty array.

 .. rst-class:: classref-item-separator